 The Disney College Program is a paid internship involving a unique Living, Learning, and Earning experience at either Disney World in Florida or Disneyland in California.
-You will earn six (6) elective credits for successful completion of the internship.
+You may earn six (6) elective credits for successful completion of the internship.

 It is an exciting opportunity for students of all majors and backgrounds.
 While at Disney, you will live in company sponsored housing, a 24 hour gated apartment complex in a multicultural community.
 The rent varies depending on the number of students living in an apartment.
-Cast members who are under the age of 21 will automatically be assigned to Wellness Apartments (dry, no alcohol).
-All others will be in Non-Wellness apartments unless you request otherwise.

 The number of bedrooms in an apartment run from one (2 people) to four (8 people).